Klinti Qato

-Klinti Qato (born 23 December 1997) is an Albanian footballer who plays as a midfielder for Laçi in the Kategoria Superiore.
+Klinti Qato (born 23 December 1997) is an Albanian footballer who plays as a midfielder for Vllaznia Shkodër in the Kategoria Superiore.

 Career

 Luftëtari

 In August 2019, Qato joined Luftëtari in the Albanian Superliga.
 He made his league debut for the club on 24 August 2019 in a 3–0 away defeat to KF Tirana.

 Tomori

 In the summer 2020 he joined KF Tomori on a free transfer.Qato scored he's first professional goal against KF Lushnja on February 27, 2021.